onixgod/SOC-Automation-Project/README.md

 nano /var/ossec/etc/ossec.conf
 ```

-Enable Full Logging by change the following:
+Enable Full Logging by changing the following:

--   Scroll to bottom and find `<alerts>` section
+-   Scroll to the bottom and find `<alerts>` section
 -   Change `<log_all>no</log_all>` to `<log_all>yes</log_all>`
 -   Change `<log_all_json>no</log_all_json>` to `<log_all_json>yes</log_all_json>`